 Select a pre-trained neural network model that is suitable for the task.
 Common choices include VGG16, VGG19, ResNet, Inception, MobileNet, and more.
 Load the pre-trained model weights and architecture.
 Remove the fully connected layers (often referred to as the classification head) at the end of the pre-trained model.
 These layers are specific to the original classification task and are not needed for feature extraction.

 Frozen layers in pre-trained models play a crucial role in the field of deep learning, particularly in transfer learning scenarios.
-In deep CNN learned features are valuable and can be leveraged for new tasks without starting from scratch.
-However, to adapt the pre-trained model to a specific task, some layers need to be frozen while others are fine-tuned.
 Freezing certain layers of a pre-trained model helps prevent overfitting when the target task has limited data.
-A DNN requires a lot of computing and time to train from start.
-By freezing a substantial portion of the pre-trained model, significantly reduce training time and resource requirements.
-Freezing layers in a pre-trained model can improve convergence during fine-tuning.
-Pre-trained models often contain a wealth of knowledge about various aspects of the data.
-Pre-trained models with frozen layers are particularly useful when we have a small dataset for the target task.